ianmacartney/typeform-in-convex/README.md

 This is an example app using Typeform as a way to get data into a Convex project!

 The frontend (in `/app`) is custom to my specific example app, a dog-spotting "social media" app using a Typeform to collect the dogs users have seen.
+It's here for developing the scripts and Convex functions for Typeform integration, but isn't itself reusable since it's tightly coupled to my specific example Typeform.

-If you want to reuse some pieces of this to add your own Typeform integration, here's what you need:
+Here's how to use the general tools/scripts/functions in this repo to add your own Typeform integration

 ## Import existing typeform responses